SparkusK/Daedelus/README.md

 * Testing:

   The codebase isn't fully covered in terms of tests.
 In fact, there aren't very many.
 In all honesty, I prioritized pushing new features and making the application work for their specifications, above learning the whole TDD process - eventually, though, I did get around to it, and I started a refactoring phase that I did via a TDD methodology.
-Essentially, I wrote the test first to make sure that everything works as intended, and then I changed the code to be better and re-ran the tests to make sure things were still working as intended after the changes.

 * Still a WIP: